PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 # Ansible Lab Activities

+In this activity you will:

+* Set up the initial configuration files
+* Perform basic network configuration
+* Create objects and security rules

 ## Task 1 - Lab Setup

 Change into the `ansible` directory.
 We'll use it for all of our Ansible files.